neuroforgede/docker-swarm-repository-layout/README.md

 ### files/all/ssh_files/developer_ssh_keys

 This contains all public ssh keys of users that should have remote access to the swarm.
-Thi does not necessarily have to be the same as the contents of the age_recipients.txt.
+This does not necessarily have to be the same as the contents of the age_recipients.txt.
 Note that these ssh keys also have to be set up in the inventory setup in order to be picked up.

 ### inventory